nolanlab/REDSEA/README.md

 Here we provide [example datasets](https://github.com/BokaiZhu/REDSEA/tree/master/code) from two different multiplexed imaging modalities, [MIBI](https://www.nature.com/articles/nm.3488) and [CyCIF](https://elifesciences.org/articles/31657).

 ### MIBI data
 Multiplexed Ion Beam Imaging (MIBI) is a method that uses secondary ion mass spectrometry to image antibodies tagged with isotopically pure elemental metal reporters.
-Here we will use data of non-human primate tissue samples acquired by MIBI (Unpublished).
+Here we will use data of non-human primate tissue samples acquired by MIBI [Unpublished](https://github.com/nolanlab/REDSEA/tree/master/MIBI_original/Rhesus%20Macaque%20MIBI%20images%20Figures%201%20and%202).

 ### CyCIF data
 CyCIF is a method for highly multiplexed immuno-fluorescence imaging of formalin-fixed, paraffin-embedded (FFPE) specimens mounted on glass slides.
 Here we will use human tonsil data acquired with t-CyCIF method.
 The acquisition of this data is described in this [paper](https://www.nature.com/articles/s41597-019-0332-y) (Rashid, Rumana, et al, Scientific Data 2019)